bessmarche/ai-alignment-rlaif-gender-bias/README.md

 This project is my final project for the BlueDot AI Alignment Course (https://aisafetyfundamentals.com/alignment/)

+#### The full write-up of the project can be found here: https://bessmarche.github.io/ai-alignment-rlaif-gender-bias/html_writeup/ai_alignment_rlaif_gender_bias.html

 ## TL;DR

 This project explores how AI models can be improved as **feedback providers in RLAIF**.
 I will use the example of identifying gender bias.
 Instead of providing feedback by evaluating bias in isolation from a **single prompt**, I propose a **multiple-prompt approach**, where AI models compare responses to male- and female-focused prompts to identify biased patterns.
 Using a Constitutional AI setup, I will assess SOTA models' ability to recognize and provide reliable feedback on gender bias through this comparative method.

 The code and dataset can be founds in this github repo: https://github.com/bessmarche/ai-alignment-rlaif-gender-bias

-## The full write-up of the project can be found here: TODO

 ## Introduction